-Immigration Comparative Guide - Immigration - Jersey
+Immigration Comparative Guide

 Please see above.

-There is no maximum for skilled workers.
-After 10 years continuous residence in Jersey, they will acquire entitled residency status for CHWL purposes.
+Length of stay is linked to the work permit in question but it may be possible to obtain further leave to remain.
+After 10 years continuous residence in Jersey, individuals will acquire Entitled residency status for CHWL purposes.

 3.3 What criteria must be satisfied to obtain each kind of permit?